conradludgate/notes_public/README.md

 # notes

-A script that helps me make notes easier.
+A script that helps me make notes easier

 ## How does it work

-Run the script (I've included a .desktop entry that I use rofi+drun to open) it then opens rofi, shows you all the files in your notes directory.

-If you select a file, you can
+After running the script, you will see a [rofi](https://github.com/davatorium/rofi) menu.
+If your notes folder is empty, it will display nothing but a prompt.
+Enter a title for your new note

+If your input leads to a unique filename, it will create a new file with your input as the markdown title and open it directly for editing

+If there are files in the folder, you can also select it to have more options
-* edit it in an `$EDITOR` of your choice
+* edit it the file in an `$EDITOR` of your choice
 * open the file for rich markdown viewing, such as opening the file on github in browser
 * delete the file

-Otherwise, if your input is unique, it will create a new file with your input as the markdown title and open it directly for editing

 ## Dependencies

 * git
 * rofi
 * xdg-utils
-* standard shell scripts like sed, awk, find, tr
+* standard shell tools like sed, awk, find, tr

-## Installation
+## Setup

 ```sh
 mkdir .local/notes # or any directory, custom locations require setting the $NOTES_DIR variable